zcash/halo2/book/src/protocol.md

 #### Zero Knowledge

-We say that an argument of knowledge is _zero knowledge_ if the verifier also does not learn anything from their interaction besides that which can be learned from the existence of a valid $w$.
+We say that an argument of knowledge is _zero knowledge_ if the verifier does not learn anything from their interaction besides that which can be learned from the existence of a valid $w$.
 More formally,

-> **Perfect Special Honest-Verifier Zero Knowledge.** A public coin interactive
+> **Perfect Special Honest-Verifier Zero Knowledge.** A public-coin interactive
 > argument $(\setup, \prover, \verifier)$ has _perfect special honest-verifier
 > zero knowledge_ (PSHVZK) if for all polynomial-time decidable relations
 > $\relation$ and for all $(x, w) \in \relation$ and for all non-uniform